dhocker/athomepowerlineserver/README.md

 If you are using the [At Home Control](https://github.com/dhocker/athomefrb) web client, you will find that it only supports
-X10, TPLink and Meross device drivers.
-The X10 driver will work with all X10 devices, the TPLink driver will work with most TPLink/Kasa devices and the Meross driver will work with Meross WiFi plugs and bulbs.
+TPLink and Meross device drivers.
+The TPLink driver will work with most TPLink/Kasa devices and the Meross driver will work with Meross WiFi plugs and bulbs.

 ## Running the Server

-### Raspbian
+### Raspberry Pi OS

 #### As an Application

 Start the server:

 ```bash
 sudo python AtHomePowerlineServer.py
 ```